 Models and Arrhythmias.#

-(A): Human atrial cell compartment model schematics (B): The RyRs states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.
+A detailed model of atrial cell electrophysiology.
+(Left): Human atrial cell compartment model schematics, (Right): The RyR2s states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.

 Left: Simplified cell compartment model schematics.
 Right: The RyRs states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.